Wills and Trusts

 - You want the flexibility to change your mind.

 - You want continued access to your gift assets, should you need them.

 - A tax deduction for your gift is not important to you in the short term.

 - You are concerned about outliving your resources.

-Remembering Pine Street Inn in your will (also referred to as bequest) is a wonderful way for you to make a lasting gift.
+Remembering Pine Street Inn in your will or trust is a wonderful way for you to make a lasting gift.
 Large or small, your gift will make an important contribution to our long term strength and our ability to carry out our mission to end homelessness.

 What if you do not have a will?
 Most Americans do not have a will.

 If you die without a will, the laws of your state will decide how your estate is divided.
 Typically, this means your estate will be divided among your closest surviving family members according to a formula, and none of your estate will go to Pine Street or any other charity.
 If you wish to have a say in how your estate is distributed, you must have a will.
 We encourage you to work with an experienced attorney to create a will that accomplishes your goals for your estate.

 Ways you can define a charitable gift in your estate plan